These are the best Garmin smartwatches you can buy

 Cons:

-- Lacks interchangeable bands
+- Proprietary bands

-The Forerunner 45 is an ideal pick for beginners.
-It offers the basics at a fair price: GPS, activity, sleep, and heart-rate tracking.

-Best for Runners: Garmin Forerunner 945
+Best for runners: Garmin Forerunner 945

-Looking for a robust GPS running smartwatch that will never let you down?
-The Forerunner 945 fits the bill.
-In fact, this model takes a few key features from many of Garmin's high-end smartwatches and wraps them into a powerful package.
-Let's start from the top.
+Looking for a reliable GPS running smartwatch that will never let you down?
+The Garmin Forerunner 945 fits the bill.
+This model takes a few key features from many of Garmin's high-end smartwatches and wraps them into a powerful package.
 It promises a whopping two weeks of battery life in smartwatch mode, 10 hours in GPS mode with music, and up to 60 hours in UltraTrac mode.
 The size is 47mm, so it's large and in charge.
-At the same time, it's slim and lightweight, which is important for those intense workouts.
+It's also slim and lightweight, which is essential for those intense workouts.
+You'll have a convenient 22mm quick release system when swapping out your Garmin Forerunner 945 bands that can be changed in a matter of seconds.

 You can look forward to multi-sport tracking, updated training analysis, Garmin Pay, a built-in music player, GPS, and full-color maps.
 Some of the outdoor activity profiles include hiking, climbing, skiing, and kayaking.
-The new training load analysis tells you how much time you've spent working in different aerobic and anaerobic zones.
+The training load analysis tells you how much time you've spent working in different aerobic and anaerobic zones.
 It even offers suggestions based on your performance to help you be more productive.
-It's also got the Pulse Ox sensor to track blood oxygen saturation levels, which supports advanced sleep monitoring and altitude acclimation.
+It's also got the Pulse Ox sensor to track blood oxygen saturation levels, supporting advanced sleep monitoring and altitude acclimation.

-It's easy to see why runners and serious athletes alike would praise all of the new features that the Forerunner 945 offers.
-Whether you're looking to track a simple long-distance run or a more complex triathalon, there are no limits to what you can do with this smartwatch.
+It's easy to see why runners and serious athletes alike praise all of the amazing features that the Forerunner 945 offers.
+Whether you're looking to track a simple long-distance run or a more complex triathlon, there are no limits to what you can do with this smartwatch.
 With that said, it's not the cheapest option out there, but the price tag is warranted.
-If you want the full experience you'll need to invest in the Running Dynamics Pod for additional data, like stride length, vertical oscillation, and ground contact time.
+If you want the whole experience, you'll need to invest in the Running Dynamics Pod for additional data, like stride length, vertical oscillation, and ground contact time.

+Garmin recently launched a new version of this watch with LTE connectivity.
+It will cost more, but it's worth considering if you've always wanted an LTE smartwatch that keeps you connected.
+The Garmin Forerunner 945 LTE has the same features as the standard model, but it has LTE connectivity to give runners peace of mind when they're working out and need assistance.

 Pros: